oisdk/site/posts/2016-09-26-revisiting-trie-lhs.markdown

     => f a -> TrieBin a -> TrieBin a
 ```

 In particular, while we have an "empty" thing (0, False) for monoids, we need a "one" thing (1, True) for this function.
-A semiring[^2] gives this exact method:
+A semiring^[This isn't really a very good definition of semiring.
+While Haskell doesn't have this class in base, [Purescript has it in their prelude.](https://github.com/purescript/purescript-prelude/blob/master/src/Data/Semiring.purs)] gives this exact method:

 ```{.haskell .literate}
 class Monoid a => Semiring a where